Part 1: How to Study for FAA Written Exams

 • Use remaining time to review flagged questions and verify selections

-Most written exam failures are caused by misreading the question,
+Most written exam failures are caused by misreading the question, not a lack of knowledge or preparation.

 Slow down.
 Read precisely.
 Answer what is asked.